Paulina Ganych

 About

-Paulina Ganych is a Connecticut based artist primarily specializing in acrylic paintings.
-Their recent series capture symbolism portrayed by therianthropic figures – animal-human hybrids – and how they relate to contemporary, human struggle.
+Paulina Ganych is a Connecticut based artist primarily specializing in creating surreal acrylic paintings.
 Ganych’s journey in fine art began while attending the University of Hartford, majoring in painting and minoring in psychology.
-Ganych's work has been featured in the Goldfarb Juried Exhibition of 2024, 2025, and 2026, which has given them experience in being part of a gallery setting.Despite working towards a career in art therapy, where they would like to help others find their own voice through art, Ganych enjoys being part of artistic communities and enrolling in gallery exhibitions.
-Their passion with painting involves working fast on large surfaces and collaborating in mural projects, while additionally enjoying creating prints and digital illustrations on the side.
+Their work has been featured in the Goldfarb Juried Exhibition of 2024, 2025, and 2026, which has given them experience in being part of a gallery setting on campus.
+Ganych's senior thesis explored contemporary, human struggle through animal-human hybrids, where their series was displayed during the BFA printmaking and painting exhibition Entropy.
+As Ganych works towards a career in art therapy, they spend time engaging in various artistic communities as an emerging painter.
+Their passion with painting involves working fast on large surfaces and collaborating in mural projects, while additionally enjoying creating ink prints and digital illustrations on the side.

 ARTIST STATEMENT